6 minutes read

 The good news: Yes, you can.

+With the right strategies, real estate investing with no money is possible.
 In fact, many successful investors built their portfolios by learning how to leverage other people’s money, creative financing, and discount brokerage opportunities.

 In this guide, we’ll break down how to buy a rental property with no money down, explore practical financing methods, and explain how you can start a real estate business with no money in 2025.